Hi! Do you know that it was not an accident that you found me here?

 I don’t do this for every client, but I made her an audio tape and had her listen to it at night and in the morning.
 My hunch was right.
 By the eighth session, this darling girl started talking again!!

 The mother was ecstatic.
 She cried.
 I beamed.
-The mother was right after all, I could help!
-See, it’s that intuition thing females have!
+The girl was joyful and showing it.

 I followed up a year later and am thrilled to report that she went from flunking school to the top of her class, president of two school clubs, lots of friends, different activities and the happiest girl ever.